aacl2023-srw/aacl2023-srw.github.io/mentoring.md

 - Bonnie Webber (University of Edinburgh)
 - Wei Yu (Carnegie Mellon University)
 - Arkaitz Zubiaga (Queen Mary University of London)

-(This list is not final, more mentors are still being added.)